 Prebiotics- Prebiotics are a category of food fiber for the bacteria that live in your pet’s digestive tract.
 We use a special blend of fibers that bacteria in the gut can break down.
 The gut bacteria ferment the fibers to generate nutrients for absorption.
 In short, prebiotics supports the growth and activity of bacteria to help maintain health.
 Sourced from USA.

 Pumpkin– A member of the squash family of plants.
-A delicious nutritional powerhouse with fiber and protein that helps aid in healthy digestion.
-Sourced from USA
+A delicious nutritional powerhouse with fiber that helps aid in healthy digestion.
+Sourced from USA.

 Pyridoxine hydrochloride– An essential B-complex vitamin also known as vitamin B6.
 Pyridoxine is involved in more than 100 reactions, especially ones with amino acids and proteins, but many others as well.
 Sourced from Germany.

-Quinoa– (Pronounced keen-wah) A high quality, digestible seed rich in protein, containing essential amino acids.
+Quinoa– (Pronounced keen-wah) Considered an ancient grain, this high quality digestible seed is rich in protein and contains essential amino acids.
 Quinoa is an excellent grain-free fiber source and is considered a complex carbohydrate.
-Sourced from USA.
+Sourced from USA and Peru.

 Riboflavin supplement– An essential water-soluble B-complex vitamin, riboflavin works in enzymes that are part of reduction-oxidation processes, including those in blood.
 Sourced from USA.